 - 2 eggs

-- Preheat oven to 400 degrees F. Grease a 10-inch springform pan and line the bottom and sides with parchment paper.
+- Preheat your oven to 400°F. Grease a 9-inch springform pan and line the bottom and sides with parchment paper.

-- After 20 minutes, remove cake from oven and pour topping evenly over cake.
-Return to oven and bake 20 more minutes.
-Sprinkle sliced almonds and bake for 3-5 minutes, or until almonds just begin to turn golden.
+- Sprinkle sliced almonds and bake for 3-5 minutes, or until almonds just begin to turn golden

 - Allow the cake to cool in the pan on a wire rack.
 Once cooled, run a sharp knife around the edges and remove the cake from the pan.
 Dust with powdered sugar.
 Slice the cake and serve with whipped cream.
 Cake can also be refrigerated and served cold.
 To serve cake cold, let cool completely then chill in the refrigerator for at least 4 hours or overnight.